How to Make Nasturtium Chips

 Step 3

 Wash the leaves and pat them dry.
-If the leaves are wet it will take much longer for them to cook or they may not cook correctly.
+If the leaves are wet it will take longer for them to cook or they may not cook correctly.

 Step 4